PS Bristol Queen

-PS Bristol Queen was a passenger excursion vessel built for P & A Campbell in 1946.
+PS Bristol Queen was a British passenger excursion vessel built for P & A Campbell in 1946.

 History

 Construction of the Bristol Queen began at Charles Hill & Sons yard, Bristol as yard number 334.
 She was launched on 4 April 1946 by the Lady Mayoress of Bristol, Mrs J. Owen, with a bottle of Bristol Cream sherry.
 The engines were made by Rankin & Blackmore, Greenock, works number 517.
 R&B also built ’s engine.

 The Queen was built as a replacement for P & A Campbell ships lost during the Second World War, and operated pleasure cruises in the Bristol Channel, often to Ilfracombe.

 On 20 August 1966, the paddle steamer struck Penarth Pier damaging the pier head.

 On 26 August 1967, Bristol Queen was taken out of service after an accident to a paddle wheel, the vessel was retired, then scrapped the following year.